bigscience-workshop/biomedical/task_schemas.md

 ```
 {
 	"id": 0,
 	"document_id": "24267510",
 	"question_id": "55031181e9bde69634000014",
 	"question": "Is RANKL secreted from the cells?",
 	"type": "yesno",
 	"context": Osteoprotegerin (OPG) is a soluble secreted factor that acts as a decoy receptor for receptor activator of NF-\u03baB ligand (RANKL)",
-    "answer": "yes"
+	"answer": "yes",
 }
 ```